-The Casual root tool is build upon Java codes found and supported with all Operating systems and thus it breaks away from OS compatibility issues and makes rooting a child’s play.
-Yes, it demand just a single mouse click to give root privileges on your AT&T Galaxy S3 I747.
+The Casual root tool is built upon Java codes found and supported with all Operating systems and thus it breaks away from OS compatibility issues and makes rooting a child’s play.
+Yes, it demands just a single mouse click to give root privileges on your AT&T Galaxy S3 I747.

 How to Use:

 - Please note that the root tool requires the presence of latest version Java on your computer.
 If you do not have it, download it now.
 In case you have it, make sure to check if it is the latest version.
 Click here to run the Java Test.

 - Next, you must have a compatible USB Driver installed on your computer.
 Download USB Drivers here.

 - Download the latest Root AT&T GS3 – CASUAL Revision

 - Turn on USB Debugging mode on your Galaxy S3 from Settings> Development.